academic-moodle-cooperation/moodle-mod_offlinequiz/README.md

 You need to have imagemagick and the relating php module (http://pecl.php.net/package/imagick) installed.

-For questions with LaTex formulas the best output format is LATEX which can be automatically converted into pdf in order to embed images and for ease of user handling.
+For questions with LaTeX formulas the best output format is LATEX which can be automatically converted into pdf in order to embed images and for ease of user handling.
 This conversion requires pdflatex to be installed and set in the offlinequiz options.